Skip to main content

 Research synthesisModerate evidenceModerate effect7 studies · 4 beneficial · 3 neutral · 0 harmful

-• Studied populations: overweight/obese adults, patients with diabetes or prediabetes, and patients with extrapulmonary tuberculosis
+• Studied populations: obese/overweight individuals, patients with diabetes or prediabetes, extrapulmonary tuberculosis patients

 Doses used in studies